Text in blue Italics is derived from the standards.

 Note 2:-Encircled Flux launch condition for multimode testing was introduced in 2012.

-LMD requirements for singlemode can be achieved by one or more of the following:-
+For singlemode launch test cords, the launch condition can be achieved by one of the following:-

-• A source that produces LMD at the output (most common)
+• A source that produces launch condition at the output of the test cord (most common)

-• Use of a minimum of two (2) air coils 35 mm to 50 mm diameter in the launch cord
+• Use of a minimum of two air-coils 35 mm to 50 mm diameter in the launch cord

 • A mandrel 35 mm to 50 mm diameter to hold at least 2 coils in the launch cord

-This Technical Bulletin states the specific standards requirements for multimode fibre (MMF) and singlemode fibre (SMF) launch cords used in light source and power meter (LSPM) and OTDR testing.
+This Technical Bulletin states the specific standard's requirements for multimode fibre (MMF) and singlemode fibre (SMF) launch cords used in light source and power meter (LSPM) and Optical Time Domain Reflectometry (OTDR) testing.

-The implementation and performance of optical fibre cabling channels shall meet the requirements specified in Clause 8.
-1
+The implementation and performance of optical fibre cabling channels shall meet the requirements specified of Clause 6 in the AS 11801.x series and in normative Annex A2 of AS/NZS 11801.1.

 MMF Launch - Encircled Flux

-The MMF launch cord for LSPM4 and OTDR5 shall maintain the specified Launched Modal Distribution (LMD).
+The MMF launch cord for LSPM and OTDR shall maintain the specified Launched Modal Distribution (LMD).
 This is commonly called the Encircled Flux requirement for multimode testing.

-The LMD at the point of connection to the cabling under test shall be as defined in Annex A of AS/NZS ISO/IEC 14763.3.
+The LMD at the point of connection to the cabling under test shall meet the requirements of Annex A of AS/NZS ISO/IEC 14763.3.
 The required LMD shall be achieved by the use of the appropriate light source or by incorporating a mode conditioning device within the launch cord.
-6
+(AS/NZS 14763.3 Clause 6.4)

-The SMF launch cord for LSPM4 and OTDR5 shall maintain the specified LMD.
+The SMF launch cord for LSPM and OTDR shall maintain the specified launch condition.

 The provision of a single-mode launch condition requires that launch cords contain a minimum of two single air-coiled turns or mandrel wraps of 35 mm to 50 mm in diameter; however this is usually provided within the test instrument and it is then not necessary to have external coils.
-7
+(AS/NZS 14763.3 Clause 6.5)

-For LSPM4 and OTDR5 testing, both launch and tail test cords for MMF and SMF shall have Reference Connectors at the interface to the fibre under test.
-8
+For LSPM and OTDR testing, both launch and tail test cords for MMF and SMF shall have Reference Connectors at the interface to the fibre under test.

 The launch and tail test cords shall be terminated at the other end with one or more reference connectors compatible with the interface to the installed cabling.
-4, 5, 8
+(AS/NZS 14763.3 Clause 6.5)